angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 you to transfer it out of your hand and replace it into the pile.
 Let's take the example above.
 It may be the opponent has a card like :card[Scavenging Ooze] out and you need to utilize LED to generate mana but don't want to discard your one Oracle to have it _eaten_ by the Ooze.
-We cannot use Predict here as we would need to _mill_ the Oracle to do so effectively.
-In many situations you might be able to make a PTT pile however if your life total is under pressure you may not be able to.

 Take the following example: